 Sometimes the whole endeavor of painting seems pointless, but ultimately I feel more connected to myself when I am engaged with paint.
 It’s important to me to feel my feelings with paint.
 Howard Hodgkin said “The only way an artist can communicate with the world at large is on the level of feeling.
 I think the function of the artist is to practice his art to such a level that like the soul leaving the body, it comes out into the world and affects other people.”

 I took studio art in college and also took classes at the Museum School in Boston.
 From there I moved to Maine, where among other things, I lived off-the-grid and worked as a home health nurse.
 During that time, I worked at learning to draw and attended life drawing sessions.
-I turned to painting twenty years ago and have exhibited in Maine and in Vermont where I have lived for the past eight years.
+I turned to painting twenty years ago and have exhibited in Maine and in Vermont where I have lived since 2007.
 I have shown my work at various venues including solo exhibits at the Vermont Arts Council and at River Arts in Morrisville.